raihalea/AWS-guardduty-tester/README.md

 cdk deploy AwsGuarddutyTesterStack/EKsFargateStack
 ```
 ## Batch (EC2)
+Need to manually start the `job` to generate a DNS query.
 ```
 cdk deploy AwsGuarddutyTesterStack/BatchEC2Stack
 ```
 ## Batch (fargate)
+Need to manually start the `job` to generate a DNS query.
 ```
 cdk deploy AwsGuarddutyTesterStack/BatchFargateStack
 ```